ranfysvalle02/explainable-ml/README.md

     Negative       1.00      0.80      0.89         5
     Positive       0.83      1.00      0.91         5

-    accuracy                           0.90        10
-   macro avg       0.92      0.90      0.90        10
-weighted avg       0.92      0.90      0.90        10
 ```

-**Interpretation:**

-- **Accuracy of 90%** indicates that the model correctly predicted sentiments in 9 out of 10 instances.
-- The **confusion matrix** shows that out of 5 negative reviews, 4 were correctly identified, and 1 was misclassified as positive.
-- The **classification report** provides a detailed breakdown of the model's performance for each sentiment class.

-### 5. Explainability: Shedding Light on Model Decisions
+The model achieved **90% accuracy**, indicating that it performs well in predicting the sentiment of movie reviews.

+---

+## Step 3: Explainability – Building Trust with SHAP

-While achieving high accuracy is commendable, understanding **why** a model makes certain predictions is equally important.
-This is where **explainability** comes into play.
+High accuracy is great, but understanding **why** a model makes certain predictions is equally important. **Explainability** allows us to interpret model decisions and identify influential features.

-#### Introducing SHAP (SHapley Additive exPlanations)
+### Introducing SHAP (SHapley Additive exPlanations)

-**SHAP** is a powerful tool that explains the output of machine learning models by assigning each feature an importance value for a particular prediction.
-It provides both **global explanations** (overall feature importance across all predictions) and **local explanations** (feature importance for individual predictions).
+**SHAP** is an explainability tool that assigns each feature an importance value for a specific prediction.
+It provides:

-##### Why Explainability Matters

-- **Trustworthiness:** Builds confidence in the model's predictions.
+- **Global explanations**: Identifies the most important words across all predictions.
-- **Debugging:** Helps identify and rectify biases or errors in the model.
-- **Compliance:** Ensures adherence to regulatory standards requiring transparent AI systems.

-*In our example, using SHAP revealed the top features influencing the model's decisions.*
+- **Local explanations**: Shows which words influenced an individual prediction.

+#### Why Explainability Matters

+1. **Trustworthiness:** Helps users understand why a prediction was made.
+2. **Debugging:** Reveals patterns or biases, allowing improvements.
+3. **Compliance:** Important for models in regulated industries (finance, healthcare) where transparency is required.

+### Exploring SHAP in Our Model

-**Global Feature Importance:**
+*Global Feature Importance:*

 ```
 Top 10 Features Contributing to the Model (Global Importance):